qszhu/oj-cli/README.md

 * Node.js >= v14.1

+# Caution

+* \[USACO\] Use at your own risk:
+> Submission of code must be done via the interface on the usaco.org website (i.e., by selecting your file and clicking "submit solution"); attempts to submit via other means (e.g., scripts that attempt to automate this process) are NOT permitted. - http://www.usaco.org/index.php?page=instructions

-# Supported Sites and Referenced Guide Books
+# Supported Sites and Referenced Guide Books/Websites

 - [x] [AtCoder](https://atcoder.jp/)
 - [x] [CodeForces](https://codeforces.com/)